 , eventually leading far into the Glen Canyon NRA and reaching the banks of the river.
 This passes several remote side canyons with ruins of Anasazi cliff dwellings.

 The river originates in the San Juan Mountains

 of Colorado, and many millions of years ago flowed gently across a flat landscape, forming large meanders that frequently changed position.
 Uplift associated with the creation of the Colorado Plateau caused the river gradually to become entrenched, preserving its most recent course in the deep canyons seen today.
-The rocks forming the sides of the gorge are shale and limestone from the Paradox Formation and the Honaker Trail Formation, up to 300 million years old.
+The greyish-red rocks forming the sides of the gorge are shale and limestone from the Paradox Formation and the Honaker Trail Formation, up to 300 million years old.